Bowtie-free graphs have a Ramsey lift: Star Equivalences are Ramsey

 \section{Star Equivalences are Ramsey}

-The key feature of bowtie-free graphs is the partition to chimneys with each class of partition "rooted" in the centre (the root being its algebraic closure).
-In this section we prove the Theorem~\ref{thm:mainII} which extends the Theorem~\ref{mainI} to structures with such equivalences and thus brings us closer to the main result (which is proved in the next section).
+The key feature of bowtie-free graphs is the partition to chimneys with each class of the partition ``rooted'' in the centre (the root being its algebraic closure).
+In this section we prove Theorem~\ref{thm:mainII} which extends Theorem~\ref{mainI} to structures with such ``rooted equivalences''.
+This brings us closer to the main result (which is proved in the next section).